mokshaproject/moksha/docs/main/PluginEntryPoints.rst

-   :doc:`GettingStarted` for details on getting things up and running, :doc:`QuickstartTemplates` for creating new Moksha Components, and :doc:`IntegratingWithTG2` for using Moksha with TurboGears2.
+   :doc:`GettingStarted` for details on getting things up and running, :doc:`QuickstartTemplates` for creating new Moksha Components, and :doc:`tutorials/TurboGears2` for using Moksha with TurboGears2.
+   :doc:`tutorials/Pyramid` for using Moksha with Pyramid.
+   :doc:`tutorials/Flask` for using Moksha with Flask.